North Side Gang

-The North Side Gang, also known as the North Side Mob, was a primarily Irish-American criminal organization within Chicago during the Prohibition era from the early 1920s to the mid-1930s.
-It was the principal rival of the South Side Gang, also known as the Chicago Outfit, the crime syndicate of Italian-Americans Johnny Torrio and Al Capone.
+The North Side Gang, also known as the North Side Mob, was a multi-ethnic criminal organization within Chicago during the Prohibition era from the early 1920s to the mid-1930s.
+It was the principal rival of the South Side Gang, later known as the Chicago Outfit or Chicago Mafia, the predominantly Italian-American crime syndicate led by Johnny Torrio and Al Capone.

 History of the North Side Gang

 Early history

 Like many other Chicago-based Prohibition gangs, the North Side Gang originated from the Market Street Gang, one of many street gangs in Chicago at the turn of the 20th century.
 The Market Street Gang was made up of pickpockets, sneak thieves and labor sluggers working in the 42nd and 43rd Wards.
 The gang especially distinguished itself during the newspaper "Circulation Wars" of the early 1910s between the Chicago Examiner and the Chicago Tribune.

 It was during the Circulation Wars that future North Side leader Dean O'Banion, then a member of the juvenile satellite Little Hellions, would develop valuable contacts with politicians and journalists.
 O'Banion and other members of the North Siders would be mentored by safecracker Charlie "The Ox" Reiser.
 O'Banion was one of the many Market Streeters to become a bootlegger.